bremen-jose-oliveira/My-Personal-Library-Front/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## 🤝 Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Add tests if applicable
+5. Submit a pull request

+## 📄 License

+This project is licensed under the MIT License.

+## 🆘 Support

+For support and questions, please open an issue in the repository or contact the development team.